 - Horizon Community College - to support secondary schools across the borough.

 Each champion school will offer support in the following ways:

 Scheduled half-day sessions when the school will open it's doors to colleagues to visit and experience practice first-hand.
 Each showcase will have a key focus and begin with an initial session led by the Champion School’s staff.
 Colleagues will then have time to undertake an enquiry walk to experience the school’s provision.
 They will then get together to share thoughts and be shown the related online materials.

 A series of resources and guidance documents intended to answer the frequently asked questions schools face when developing provision for EAL learners.

 - open house meetings

-Scheduled twilight sessions allowing colleagues to visit the Champion School to meet with staff for further explanation of the online materials.
+Scheduled twilight sessions allowing colleagues to visit the Champion School to meet with staff.
+They can then explain the online materials in more detail.